top of page

 Set Up A Print On Demand Business

-Its big business, so if you have a particular interest or niche, then that's good to focus on; even better if you are an artist or perhaps know one looking to monetise their work, so you can offer unique products not available elsewhere, giving you a commercial advantage.
+It's big business, so if you have a particular interest or niche, then that's a good focus; even better if you are an artist or perhaps know one looking to monetise their work, so you can offer unique products not available elsewhere, giving you a commercial advantage.

-Set-up costs can be pretty low, but you might need to spend a bit on advertising but use local social media groups or Facebook Marketplace to sell your products, with no advertising outlay.
+Set-up costs can be relatively low, but you may need to invest a bit in advertising.
+However, you can use local social media groups or Facebook Marketplace to sell your products with minimal advertising outlay.

 Freelance Content Writing